MicrosoftEdge/WebView2Feedback/specs/DirectMessageChannel.md

     }
 }

-// In child process, you need to create WebView2 environment and in the environment creation
+// In child process, you first need to create WebView2 environment and in the environment creation
-// completed callback, call environment's `ReCreateDirectMessageChannel` API with the channel info
+// completed callback, call environment's `ReConstructDirectMessageChannel` API with the channel info
-// blob data to recreate the direct message channel.
+// blob data to reconstruct the direct message channel.
 HRESULT ChildProcessMessageChannel::OnCreateEnvironmentCompleted(
     HRESULT result,
     ICoreWebView2Environment* environment) {